moikot/ansible-playbook-k8-nano/README.md

 # Ansible playbook for provisioning a Kubernetes cluster on Rock64 SBCs

-An Ansible playbook that applies [Docker role](https://galaxy.ansible.com/geerlingguy/docker), [Kubernetes role](https://galaxy.ansible.com/geerlingguy/kubernetes), and [Kubernetes Dashboard role](https://galaxy.ansible.com/moikot/k8s_dashboard) to your nano-cluster.
+An Ansible playbook that applies [Docker role](https://galaxy.ansible.com/geerlingguy/docker), [Kubernetes role](https://galaxy.ansible.com/geerlingguy/kubernetes) to your nano-cluster.

 **NOTE:** This Ansible playbook intended to be used for home experiments only.